scalar-labs/scalardb/docs/getting-started-with-scalardb-on-jdbc.md

 # Isolation level for JDBC.
 Either READ_UNCOMMITTED or READ_COMMITTED or REPEATABLE_READ or SERIALIZABLE can be specified
 #scalar.db.jdbc.isolation_level=

+# The schema name of the table metadata.
+If not specified, the default name ("scalardb") is used
+#scalar.db.jdbc.table_metadata.schema=

+# The minimum number of idle connections in the connection pool for the table metadata.
+The default is 5
+#scalar.db.jdbc.table_metadata.connection_pool.min_idle=5

+# The maximum number of connections that can remain idle in the connection pool for the table metadata.
+The default is 10
+#scalar.db.jdbc.table_metadata.connection_pool.max_idle=10

+# The maximum total number of idle and borrowed connections that can be active at the same time for the connection pool for the table metadata.
+Use a negative value for no limit.
+The default is 25
+#scalar.db.jdbc.table_metadata.connection_pool.max_total=25
 ```

 Please follow [Getting Started with Scalar DB](getting-started-with-scalardb.md) to run the application.